Volkswagen ID.7 Tourer review

 Until recently, if you’ve wanted to own an electric estate car, your options have been limited.
 For a time there was only the bargain MG5 EV and expensive Porsche Taycan Sport Turismo.
 But as more electric cars launch and sales increase, this is changing.
 The latest electric estate car to arrive is the Volkswagen ID.7 Tourer.

 It’s the first electric VW of this bodystyle and is based on the large ID.7 hatchback that went on sale early in 2024 as the firm’s flagship electric car.
-That was a car that left us impressed and we have equally high hopes for this Tourer, which we’ve now got behind the wheel for the first time in Sweden.
+That was a car that left us impressed and we have equally high hopes for this Tourer, which we’ve now been behind the wheel of in in Sweden and back home in the UK.
 Read more about how we test at Parkers.

 The ID.7 Tourer is a similar size to the Volkswagen Passat Estate, but sits higher off the ground to accommodate its battery pack beneath the floor.
 In fact, the ID.7 uses the largest battery fitted to a VW yet – a new 86kWh unit allowing for an exceptional claimed electric range of more than 400 miles.
 That makes it one of the longest-range EVs you can buy.